lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 The plan was to run all the recommendations for all the Users by the frequent item sets obtained from the FPM implementation with minimum support ranging close to 5 transactions and confidence close to 0.1.
 However, we were only able to implement FPM and unable to create a hybrid model.
 We believe that using a hybrid approach, we would have improved the total accuracy of the model.

+## Data

+[data folder](https://github.com/taeyoung-choi/personalization-theory/tree/master/part2/data) contains all the data set we used for the analysis.
+Each csv file is a random sample of users with ratings of different sizes.
+For example, 1-10.csv and 1-1000.csv contains 10\% and 0.1\% of randomly selected users from the original dataset.
+And old.csv and new.csv contains the ratings separated by the median of the timestamp.
+These two datasets were used to calculate novelty.

 ## References